-We have 4 secondary hypotheses related to heterogeneous treatment effects on primary outcomes.
+We have 5 secondary hypotheses related to heterogeneous treatment effects on our primary outcome.

 - 1. Treatment will increase emigration more for households that report food security as a barrier to migration. - 2.
-Treatment will increase emigration more for poor households.

-- 3. Treatment will increase emigration more for households that were not aware of ration portability at baseline. - 4.
-Treatment will increase emigration more for poor households that do not have access to credit.
+Treatment will increase emigration more for poor households. - 3.
+Treatment will increase emigration more for households that were not aware of ration portability at baseline. - 4.
+Treatment will increase emigration more for poor households that do not have access to credit. - 5.
+Treatment will increase emigration more for households with low wealth.